 The picturesque village of Plockton sits on a sheltered bay with stunning views overlooking Loch Carron.
 It faces east, so the settlement and bay are generally protected from the prevailing winds.
 Home to a thriving Highland community and popular with visitors, Plockton is well served by hotels, B&Bs, a small general store, pubs, restaurant and galleries.
 Information can be found at Visit Plockton.

-The Sea Kayak Plockton sign at ‘Meghan’s’ (sat nav postcode IV52 8TP).
+We meet near ‘Meghans’ (sat. nav. postcode IV52 8TP).
 On reaching the sea front in the village, Meghan’s is immediately on the right at the corner.
-Free parking is available in the public car park adjacent to the Craft Shop and Visitor Centre.
-Directions if you are travelling by car.
+Parking is available in the public car park adjacent to Meghan’s and the visitor centre.

 Eilean Donan Castle meeting point